Kindly donated by the late Mr. Gerard McCarthy of Carrigadrohid.

 On 26 November 1922 the decision, undoubtedly influenced by the prevailing circumstances as outlined above, was made by the Provincial Definitory of the Capuchin Order to have Fr.
 Dominic transferred to the Province’s Mission in Bend, Oregon, USA.
 In August 1935 he sustained serious injuries in a car accident from which he never fully recovered.
 He died on 17 Oct.
 1935 and was buried in Bend, Oregon in a non-Catholic cemetery.

 For 23 years he remained buried there, in exile even in death, until his last wish was granted when his remains (along with those of fellow exiled Capuchin Fr.
-Albert Bibby OFM Cap.) were repatriated to Ireland with the organisation and funding of his former Congregationalists in the Old IRA.
-He was buried in Rochestown Capuchin Fathers Cemetery in Cork on 14 June 1958, sixty years ago this month, alongside Fr.
+Albert Bibby OFM Cap.) were repatriated to Ireland with the organisation and funding of his former colleagues in the Old IRA.
+He was buried in Rochestown Capuchin Fathers Cemetery in Cork on 14 June 1958, alongside Fr.
 Albert.

 In his later years in Oregon, a place where he was fondly remembered, he had taken steps to become a United States citizen but could not see it through to its completion due to his love for his country.